 (Full disclosure: it doesn’t work out every time.)

 Film photographers in the past probably didn’t think in such terms, because the negative image held by the film and the print that you can achieve with it are essentially two different entities that cannot be directly compared (though they are, of course, related).
-You didn’t print in a certain way to stay as close as possible to the image of the negative (which doesn’t mean a thing anyway: it’s not a positive), you shot in a certain way in order to get the negatives you wanted for the best possible prints.
+You didn’t print in a certain way to stay as close as possible to the image of the negative (which doesn’t mean a thing anyway: it’s not a positive), you shot and developed in a certain way in order to get the negatives you wanted for the best possible prints.

 “Overexposing doesn’t make your images brighter, it makes your negatives more dense” (Johnny Patience)